UCM: Unified Modeling of Camera Control and Memory with Time-aware Positional Encoding Warping for World Models: Conclusion

 \section{Conclusion}

-We present {\ourMethod}, a novel approach that unifies camera control and memory mechanism with time-aware positional encoding warping for world models.
-To reduce the computational overhead during generation, we introduce an efficient dual-stream video diffusion model, which incorporates block attention masks for memory and camera injection.
-Instead of relying on scarce long-term videos with multiple revisits, we employ point cloud renderings to simulate revisiting, which enables us leverage web-scale monocular videos to train our model.
-Extensive evaluations demonstrate that our method achieves high-fidelity video generation under precise camera control and long-term memory preservation, outperforming previous approaches with an obvious margin.
+We present {\ourMethod}, a novel approach that realizes the unified modeling of camera control and memory via time-aware positional encoding warping for world models.
+To mitigate computational overhead during generation, we propose an efficient dual-stream video diffusion model, which incorporates block attention masks for memory and camera injection.
+Instead of relying on scarce long-term videos with multiple revisits, we employ point cloud renderings to simulate revisiting, which enables us to exploit web-scale monocular videos to train our model.
+Extensive evaluations demonstrate that our method achieves high-fidelity video generation under precise camera control and long-term memory preservation, outperforming state-of-the-art approaches by a substantial margin.

-\boldstartspace{Limitations.} Although achieving promising generation, our proposed {\ourMethod} still suffers from the following limitations: 1) As shown in Fig.~\ref{fig:supp_vis} (a)(b), over clip-by-clip sequences, minor prediction errors accumulate, potentially impeding the appearance integrity of the simulation.
-2) Our method relies on learned priors to distinguish dynamic objects and static scenes during memory injection, thus sometimes suffers from artifacts caused by movable objects.
-3) As the number of generated frames increases, the storage and computational overhead of streaming depth estimation methods is non-negligible.
-How to efficiently organize historical information will be required for practical deployment.